Q: Should I install the program on a server or on a workstation?

 Q: Why does the program show that no antivirus (or firewall, or antispyware) is installed?

-A: TNI 3 can recognize all antiviruses and firewalls (in Windows XP SP2/SP3, Windows Vista, 7, and 8) and antispyware (only in Windows Vista, 7, and 8) that support Windows Action Center (previously known as Windows Security Center), that is, if they are displayed by the Action Center.
+A: TNI can recognize all antiviruses and firewalls (in Windows XP SP2/SP3, Vista or later) and antispyware (only starting from Windows Vista) that support Security and Maintenance (previously known as Windows Security Center and Action Center), that is, if they are displayed in Security and Maintenance.
 The vendors of antivirus (firewall and antispyware) software should provide this support from their side, because they have to publish the product information and status to the system in a special way.
-Otherwise neither our product, nor Windows itself can recognize such software (in this case Windows Action Center should usually generate a message from time to time that the computer is not protected by antivirus/firewall/antispyware).
+Otherwise neither our product, nor Windows itself can recognize such software (in this case Security and Maintenance should usually generate a message from time to time that the computer is not protected by antivirus/firewall/antispyware).